rokeller/spartan/README.md

 `Cache-Control: max-age=31536000, s-maxage=31536000, stale-if-error=31536000, stale-while-revalidate=31536000, immutable, public`

+Routes are matched in the order in which they're configured.
+The first strategy that results in the longest match is selected and its cache policy is applied.
+For example, if a route matches `assets/index-` it will be preferred over a route that matches just `assets/` because the former match is longer.

 ### Content security policy

 Here's how the content security policy can be configured.
 The block must be